 A Practical Approach to Space Environmental Effects

-This course will cover a wide range of topics including:
+This workshop will cover a wide range of topics including:

 Who Should Attend?